ResponsiblyUnranked/PythonSoftwareDesign/src/solid/open_closed/README.md

 ## Best Practice

-Looking at our `SeniorTeacher` class, it should become clear fairly quickly how this is an improvement from `JuniorTeacher`.
+Looking at our `SeniorTeacher` class, it should become clear how this is an improvement from `JuniorTeacher`.
 Immediately, we can see that **teaching a class no longer depends on a particular subject**.